Stardust (Neil Gaiman novel): Publication history

 Stardust was originally conceived by Gaiman and Vess as a "story book with pictures", created by both, to be published by American company DC Comics.
 During an interview to be included in the audio book, Neil Gaiman explained how one day while driving he had seen a wall on the side of the road and had conceived the idea of Faerie being behind the wall.
 This sparked an idea in Gaiman's head about an American novelist who moved to England where he would find out about this wall; at this time, the book was to be called Wall.
 Soon afterwards, Gaiman was nominated for a literary award, which he won, and at a celebratory party for the award he saw a shooting star and immediately came up with the idea of Stardust.
 Gaiman dragged Vess out of a party that he was at and outlined the plot to him and Vess agreed to do the illustrations.
-Initially, Stardust was released in 1997 as a prestige format four-issue comic mini-series.
+Initially, Stardust was released in 1997 as a prestige format four-issue mini-series.
 Stardust came out once a month in a square-bound, high-gloss booklet with high grade paper, high quality color and no advertisements.

 Gaiman and Vess originally intended the story to be released complete, as a single book, which would better reproduce the painted illustrations of Vess and be a "story book" for all ages, and a release in this format was made in 1998.
 There was both a hardback (ISBN 1-56389-431-9) and a trade paperback edition (ISBN 1-56389-470-X).
-It is more accurately titled Neil Gaiman and Charles Vess' Stardust (Being A Romance Within The Realms of Faerie).
-The hardback edition is quarter-bound in faux leather with the author's names, title and several stars inlaid in foil.
+It is more accurately titled Neil Gaiman and Charles Vess's Stardust (Being a Romance within the Realms of Faerie).
+The hardback edition is quarter-bound in faux leather with the author's names, title, and several stars inlaid in foil.
 It also has reproductions of the serialized version's covers and many sketches by Vess.
 The trade paperback has a very different cover design and illustrations by Vess, and has subsequently been reprinted with another different cover design.